uriyyo/uriyyo/README.md

 ## About me

 I am a Software Engineer who mostly works with `Python` but used to work with `C/C++` and `Java` a long time ago.
-Hope one day I will be able to understand `Haskell` (I have a dream to lean functional programming).
+Hope one day I will be able to understand `Haskell` (I have a dream to learn functional programming).

-[`PEP 505 None-aware operators`](https://peps.python.org/pep-0505/) is feature that I miss the most in `Python`.
+[`PEP 505 None-aware operators`](https://peps.python.org/pep-0505/) is a feature that I miss the most in `Python`.
 ```js
 I?.really?.want?.this?.feature ??
 "Or not?"
 ```